-The payment for 2023 is £160 per week (July and August) or £140 (rest of the year) per student which includes bed, breakfast and evening meal, and full board at weekends.
+The payment for 2023 is £133 per week per student which includes bed, breakfast and evening meal, and full board at weekends.
 A £4.50 supplement will be paid for additional packed lunches (eg for an excursion during the week).
 There is also an increment of £25 per week for hosting students with certain special diets.
 For escorted groups, journeys are paid at £6.00 per return journey, ie. £3.00 one way.
 This is per journey rather than per student.

 Payment will be made to you by BACS.
 The payment will usually be made halfway through the student's stay.
-If your student stays for slightly more or less than a full week, you will be paid on a prorata daily basis.
+If your student stays for slightly more or less than a full week, you will be paid on a pro-rata daily basis.
 Please let us know if your bank details change.